Copperzilla Logo

 5. Wedding

-To connect the Copperzilla to the miner, you must remove the protective film from the contact surface.
+To connect the Copperzilla to the miner, you absolutely must remove the protective film from the contact surface.

-Make sure that the curved heat pipes are facing upwards and the fan cable is facing downwards!
-Then carefully place the miner upside down on the heat sink.
+Then carefully place the miner upside down onto the heatsink.
 The chip should now lie flat on the contact surface.

 6. Screw connection

-• Place the 4 spacers on the 4 screws.
+• place the 4 spacers on the 4 screws

-• Place the mounting plate on the spacers.
+• place the mounting plate on the spacers

-• Place the 4 hex nuts on the screws.
+• place the 4 hex nuts on the screws

-You can carefully tighten the nuts by hand (max.
-1-2 Nm) using the hex screwdriver provided.
+You can tighten the nuts gently by hand with the supplied hex screwdriver head (max.
+1-2Nm).

-7. Connect the fan
+7. Connect fan

-8. Adjust settings
+8. Adjust Settings

 Our recommendation: